gabe-lee/go_list_like/README.md

 Interface for structs that can operate lise a slice or list

 ## Why?
-This package provides a simple interface for things that can behave like a standard Golang slice, but may be user-defined data structures.
+This package provides a simple interface for things that can behave like a standard Golang slice, but may be user-defined data structures with complex memory layouts.
 It provides a simple wrapper around Golang slices themselves to adapt them automatically.

 Implement:
 ```golang